becose/peanutty/README.md

 # This is my Package Assignment
 Packaging the Banking Systems
-1. It is a very basic banking system with several features:
+1. Very basic banking system with several features:
    a.
 Deposits
    b.
 Withdrawals
    c.
 Check Balances in Savings or Checking Account